great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_runtimedataconnector.md

 </Prerequisites>

 A RuntimeDataConnector is a special kind of [Data Connector](../../reference/datasources.md) that enables you to use a RuntimeBatchRequest to provide a [Batch's](../../reference/datasources.md#batches) data directly at runtime.
-The RuntimeBatchRequest can wrap either an in-memory dataframe, filepath, or SQL query, and must include batch identifiers that uniquely identify the data (e.g. a `run_id` from an AirFlow DAG run).
+The RuntimeBatchRequest can wrap an in-memory dataframe, a filepath, or a SQL query, and must include batch identifiers that uniquely identify the data (e.g. a `run_id` from an AirFlow DAG run).
 The batch identifiers that must be passed in at runtime are specified in the RuntimeDataConnector's configuration.

 Add a RuntimeDataConnector to a Datasource configuration
 ---------------------------------------------------------